The First Sin: Chapter 01

 “It’s fine, sir.
 Plenty of time to visit later.
 Injection site bothering you?”

 “A little.”
 Jälen gave his neck one last rub and then shook himself.
 The site was small, little more than a blemish.
-Tårik had one just like it, as did everyone else in their squad, a telltale sign their wetware had been temporarily suppressed.
-It was strange and even a little alarming, Tårik reflected, not being able to access his comm chip, not being able to summon any weapons, not being able to change his clothes at will.
-The wetware in his head lay dormant, as if it didn’t exist at all.
-How did anyone live without it for extended periods?
+Tårik had one just like it, as did everyone in their squad, a telltale sign that their wetware had been temporarily suppressed.

 Jälen sighed.
 “The sooner we get to Sanctuary and then back to Sha Nakai, the sooner we can get our wetware reactivated.”
 His amber eyes slid over Tårik.
 “Don’t bake in your armor before then.”